-This 880+ acre woodland is located in the western and southern parts of Franklin, MA.
+This 880+ acre woodland is located in the western and southern parts of Franklin, MA, roughly paralleling Grove Street .
 There are many trails and dirt roads that wind and loop through the Franklin State Forest.
 It’s a good place to walk and explore nature – great for kids with a parent or guardian.
 (Bug repellent and sturdy shoes are a good idea when going deep into the Forest.)

-Dirt bikes and off-highway vehicles are also allowed in certain areas of the Franklin State Forest in Franklin, MA.
+There is a special designed trail for off-highway motorcycles (allowed only May – November).
 The north section of the forest is crossed by a large power line right of way which many bikers use to get further into the forest.

-In 2008, it was announced that dirt biker group is upgrading a 7 mile trail in the Franklin State Forest using a small grant from the state’s Department of Conservation and Recreation.
+A seven mile dirt bike trail in the Franklin State Forest was upgraded back in 2008 using a grant from the state’s Department of Conservation and Recreation.

 This offers very pleasant walks, past old stone walls and the occasional deer and fox.
 Trails are clearly marked and well maintained.
 There are some uphill stretches, but nothing too taxing.
-So young families and the occasional walker can use this area with confidence (just wear common sense shoes and you might want some insect repellant in your pocket just in case).
+So young families and the occasional walker can use this area with confidence.

 Access to the Franklin State Forest in Franklin, MA could be better delineated and parking areas improved.